-Conversely, track loaders can operate in places skid steers would struggle including uneven, muddy, sandy, and snowy terrain.
-Tracks navigate well on these surfaces and the added stability makes a track loader more productive and capable of better lifting and breakout force.
+Conversely, compact track loaders can operate in places skid steers would struggle including uneven, muddy, sandy, and snowy terrain.
+Tracks navigate well on these surfaces and the added stability makes a compact track loader more productive and capable of better lifting and breakout force.

 Operating and ownership costs vary between skid steers and compact track loaders.

 Another factor to consider is downtime cost.
 If clean ground conditions become sloppy, a skid steer may not be able to work.
-A track loader, however, is designed to perform in adverse ground conditions, and the day’s productivity won’t be halted due to weather or other unforeseen circumstances.
+A compact track loader, however, is designed to perform in adverse ground conditions, and the day’s productivity won’t be halted due to weather or other unforeseen circumstances.

 Reviewing these three key considerations, it’s easy to see just how individualized the choice is for a skid steer or compact track loader.